haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

 ```

 You also may have noticed that `y`, which can be both a consonant and a vowel,
-was subtracted.
+was subtracted from the consonant set.
 Let's fix that.

 ```haskell
 ghci> consonants = difference alphabet $ difference vowels (singleton 'y')